-• The use of leaded gas is prohibited by Federal law.
-Using leaded gasoline can impair engine performance, damage the emission control system.
+- The use of leaded gas is prohibited by Federal law.
+Using leaded gasoline can impair engine performance, damage the emission control system, and could result in loss of warranty coverage. - An out-of-tune engine, or certain fuel or ignition malfunctions, can cause the catalytic converter to overheat.
+If you notice a pungent burning odor or some light smoke, your engine may be out-of-tune or malfunctioning and may require immediate service.
+Contact your dealer for service assistance.

-- An out-of-tune engine, or certain fuel or ignition malfunctions, can cause the catalytic converter to overheat.
-If you notice a pungent burning odor or some light smoke, your engine may be out of tune or malfunctioning and may require immediate service.
-Contact your dealer for service assistance. - The use of fuel additives which are now being sold as • octane enhancers is not recommended.
+• The use of fuel additives which are now being sold as octane enhancers are not recommended.
 Most of these products contain high concentrations of methanol.
-5 Fuel system damage or vehicle performance problems resulting from the use of such fuels or additives is not the responsibility of the manufacturer.
+Fuel system damage or vehicle performance problems resulting from the use of such fuels or additives are not the responsibility of the manufacturer and may not be covered under the New Vehicle Warranty.